EdmundYuen/RootSetup/README.md

-## GUI for LXPLUS through PuTTY and X-win32
+## GUI for LXPLUS through PuTTY with XWin-32
 [XWin-32 X11 Server for Windows](https://espace.cern.ch/winservices-help/NICEApplications/HelpForApplications/Pages/XWin-32-X11.aspx)

 Be sure to enable X-11 forwarding in PuTTY and follow the installation instructions in the page above carefully.

+## GUI for WSL with X-win32
+Set up XWin-32 as in the previous section and be sure to set the DISPLAY (see Step 3 of **ROOT for WSL**)

-## GUI for WSL with VNC
+## GUI for LXPLUS/WSL with VNC
 TODO in future if there's luxury of time.